ongechiosiango/ongechiosiango/README.md

-# 👋 Hi, I'm Ong'echi Osiango Caleb
+# Hi, I'm Ong'echi Osiango Caleb

-## 🚀 About Me
+## About Me
 - 💻 **Software Engineer** | Founder of **CO Technologies**
-- 🎯 *"As long as the dice is rolling, it will reach your turn"*
+- 🎯 *As long as the dice is rolling, it will reach your turn*
 - ⚡ Quick learner | Passionate about Digital Transformation
 - 🌍 Based in Kenya